 Common sense told me I’d need a film camera, film and a means to develop the film.
 I didn’t want the adventure to be expensive so I bought a Minolta SRT-101 for $25 and a few rolls of film because the Minolta SRT-101 was recommended as an inexpensive 35mm SLR with a solid reputation for a person wanting to experiment with film photography.
 Once I had everything, I remember thinking “This is going to be easy.”
 Wow!
 Was I wrong?

-I’ll save the troubles I had getting started for my next post but in the meantime I’ll leave you with one of the first film images I’ve created in over a decade.
+I’ll save the troubles I had getting started for my next post but in the meantime, I’ll leave you with one of the first film images I’ve created in over a decade.
 The image is nothing special, but because the Minolta SRT-101 was produced at least 40 years ago, I decided to shoot a test roll using most of the camera’s shutter speeds and confirming the camera’s light meter against a handheld reliable light meter.
+I encourage you to please follow along.
+You can subscribe with your email or click the “follow” button in the bottom right corner is you’re a WordPress reader.
 In addition, until my next post, I’ll provide you with a great resource for anyone considering or who is already interested in film photography.

 My Film Beginnings Project has also intrigued me to try using other 35mm film cameras along the way.
 If you have a working 35mm film camera that you no longer use please take a look here to see what I’m thinking.
 Any help you can provide would be greatly appreciated.
 Thank you.